endjin/endjin-workstation-setup/README.md

 Run the `deploy.ps1` script, which take the following parameters:

 * BaseName - a naming prefix that will be used when creating the various Azure resources
-* AdminPassword - the password used to login the VM

 For example:
 ```